tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 These parameters affect how memory is allocated per object size class and can help:

-- Reduce internal fragmentation
+- reduce internal fragmentation
-- Optimize memory usage
+- optimize memory usage
-- Improve cache locality and performance
+- improve cache locality and performance
-- Better understand memory consumption via the **Slabs** tab
+- better understand memory consumption via the **Slabs** tab

 Use cases and recommendations